imarevic/mbp_analytics/README.md

 ```
 - navigate to `+ --> Import --> Upload json File` and select the file `gf_dashbaord.json` from `dashboard` directory of this repo.

-- open the dashboard in grafana and navigate to `Share dasboard`.
+- open the dashboard in grafana and navigate to `Share dashboard`.
 Then navigate to the tab `Snapshot` and create a `Local Snapshot`.
-Copy this link into the `src` attribute of of the `iframe` tag in `/app/templates/dashboard.html`.
+Copy this link into the `src` attribute of the `iframe` tag in `/app/templates/dashboard.html`.

 ---